yelloSA96/learn/README.md

 # learn
-Repository that has all my technology learning.
+Repository that has all my technology learning seperated into different branches.